fabian7593/Tenshi/README.md

 - **Library:** Migrate all logic of Tenshi to a TypeScript library. ***URGENT***
 - **Factory Pattern Documents:** Implement logic for adding documents to other services such as Azure and/or local servers.
 - **Oauth:** Develop OAuth implementation for Google.
-- **Security:** Add Two Factor Authentication into login.
+- **Security:** Add Two Factor Authentication logic.
+- **Better:** Add logic of create folder by app code and by user id in folder S3 from document module.
+- **Better:** Add logic of rollback when 1 execution is wrong, when ypu shot a lot of db executions.
 - **Module:** Add payments methods module.
 - **Module:** Add subscriptions module.
-- **DevOps:** Create Devops Docker File and publish.
-- **Documentation:** Create Postman Endpoints Documentation.
+- **Module:** Add gamification module.
+- **Logic:** Add notifications between endpoints, without calla  ntoification request.
-- **Videos:** Create some explanation video tutorials for explain how to use tenshi version 1.0.9
+- **Videos:** Create some explanation video tutorials for explain how to use tenshi version 1.0.13

 <br><br><br>